 The only reliable way is to look at the ingredient list.
 However, food manufacturers are not required to separate added sugars from naturally occurring sugars.
 Nonetheless, if you find sugar is listed among the first few ingredients, the product is likely to contain a high amount of added sugar.

-A rule of thumb is that more than 15g of total sugars per 100g means that sugar content is high, and 5g of total sugars means that sugar content is low.
+A rule of thumb is that more than 15g of total sugars per 100g means that sugar content is high, and less than 5g of total sugars means that sugar content is low.

 Another problem is that sugar goes by many different names.
 The chemical name for sugar has the ending “ose” like fructose, sucrose, glucose, and maltose.
 So, watch out for the “ose” ending.